 Physical Therapy

 Licensed physical therapists can help you regain strength, mobility, and function after surgery, injury, or illness.
-Medicare-covered physical therapy at home may include exercises, gait training, balance improvement, and pain management techniques.
+Medicare-covered physical therapy at home may include exercises, gait training, balance programs, and pain management techniques.
+This is especially valuable for patients recovering from hip or knee replacement, stroke, or falls.

 Occupational Therapy

 Occupational therapists help you relearn daily living activities such as bathing, dressing, cooking, and using adaptive equipment.
-This therapy focuses on restoring your ability to live independently at home.
+This therapy focuses on restoring your ability to live independently at home and may include home safety assessments and modifications recommendations.

 Speech-Language Pathology